OpenDDS/OpenDDS/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/opendds/badge.svg)](https://scan.coverity.com/projects/opendds)

 OpenDDS is an open-source C++ implementation of the Object Management Group's specification "Data Distribution Service for Real-time Systems" (DDS), as well as some other related specifications.
 These standards define a set of interfaces and protocols for developing distributed applications based on the publish-subscribe and distributed cache models.
-Although OpenDDS is itself developed in C++, Java and JMS bindings are provided so that Java applications can use OpenDDS.
+Although OpenDDS is itself developed in C++, Java bindings are provided so that Java applications can use OpenDDS.
 OpenDDS also includes support for the DDS Security and XTypes specifications.

 OpenDDS is built on the [ACE](docs/dependencies.md#ace) abstraction layer to provide platform portability.
-OpenDDS also leverages capabilities of [TAO](docs/dependencies.md#tao), such as its IDL compiler and as the basis of the OpenDDS DCPS Information Repository (DCPSInfoRepo).
+OpenDDS also leverages the capabilities of [TAO](docs/dependencies.md#tao) for IDL compilation and the OpenDDS DCPS Information Repository (DCPSInfoRepo).

 The primary development of OpenDDS was done by
 [Object Computing, Incorporated](http://www.objectcomputing.com) in